Robustness of Decentralised Learning to Nodes and Data Disruption: Results

-Next, we focus individually on the two boundary cases of completely isolated nodes, and on the case of the biggest cluster.
+We start with isolated nodes.
 In \autoref{fig:c1c2_persistence_mean_acc_isolated}, we show the mean accuracy of the isolated nodes for different accuracy thresholds.
 We can observe several interesting features.
 First, we confirm the drop in accuracy after disruption suffered at any accuracy threshold (higher than 0).
-This means that, for isolated nodes, it is fundamental to get access to knowledge extracted from data residing on other nodes and that they cannot fully compensate for the effect of a disruption using local data only.
+In~\ref{app:overfitting_isolated}, we discuss additional experiments that show that this drop is due to overfitting on the local data after disruption.
+Regardless of overfitting, this means that, for isolated nodes, it is fundamental to get access to knowledge extracted from data residing on other nodes and that they cannot fully compensate for the effect of a disruption using local data only.
 On the other hand, it is also interesting to observe that isolated nodes, at any accuracy threshold, achieve \emph{higher} accuracy with respect to the case where they started in isolation (accuracy threshold equal to 0).
-This means that, despite the observed drop, \emph{some} knowledge acquired thanks to collaborative learning still persists after disruption and ``stays there" for a long time.
+This means that, despite the observed drop, \emph{some} knowledge acquired thanks to collaborative learning still survives after disruption and persists for a long time.
 In other words, this knowledge \emph{persists} even in the absence of a large representation of labels in data residing locally.
 The difference metric (\autoref{fig:c1c2_persistence_distance_baseline_isolated} shows that the drop in accuracy ranges between 10 and 20\% depending on the accuracy threshold.
 All in all, \autoref{fig:c1c2_persistence_isolated} shows a significant persistence of knowledge after disruption even at isolated nodes, thanks to the fact that they had the chance of being exposed to the collaborative learning process before disruption, even though some loss of knowledge is unavoidable.
-The same behaviour can also be observed for small clusters and vanishes only when clusters contain an amount of data sufficient to recover from the loss of global knowledge diffusion implied from the time of disruption.
+The same behaviour can also be observed for small connected components and vanishes only when connected components contain an amount of data sufficient to recover from the loss of global knowledge diffusion implied from the time of disruption.